FAQs about Cemetery Closure

 Q4) How does a family member request access to the cemetery during its closure?

-A4) This process has changed a couple of times during the closure.
+A) This process has changed a couple of times during the closure.
 The city first requested day and time blocks for families to be allowed entrance during specified hours.
-This has proved difficult for the limited staff to manage, so they are now asking family members to contact them individually for entrance with at least a couple of days’ notice in advance.
+This proved difficult for the limited staff to manage, so they now ask family members of loved ones interred in Lafayette No. 1 who need to enter to contact them individually for entrance at least a couple of days in advance.
+They will vet all requests through their data base and official records.
 Cemetery office hours are Mondays – Fridays from 7 am to 3 pm.
-The contact number for the cemetery office is 504-658-3781.
-If the call is not returned in a timely manner, family members are asked to call the Property Management office at 504-658-3600.
-Please note, the city does not have cemetery staff available after 3 pm Monday through Saturday or all day Sunday except as pre-arranged for a burial or in an emergency.
+The cemetery office number is 504-658-3781.
+Please note, cemetery staff are limited in number and are not available after 3 pm on weekdays or all day on weekends except as pre-arranged for a burial or in an emergency.
+Direct family members of those interred in Lafayette No. 1 can also contact LCTC with questions through the Contact Us portal on this website.

 NOTE: All procedures above are evolving as city officials work through long-neglected policies and processes.
 There may still be additional changes.
 They ask that family members please be patient as this process unfolds.
 LCTC will notify its associates of any changes affecting families and post public city notices regarding Lafayette No. 1 on its website.